 How to Avoid Toxic People in the Arts (and How Not To Become One Yourself)

 The music industry contains some of the best people, and some of the worst.
-When I first joined the profession my starry-eyed idealism was quickly shattered by public feuds between piano teachers, sabotaging behavior between pianists, and a low-level rumble of tension felt at most piano professional group meetings.
+When I first joined the profession my starry-eyed idealism was quickly shattered by public feuds between piano teachers, sabotaging behavior between pianists, and a low-level rumble of tension felt at most piano professional organization meetings.
 At first I thought it was a regional problem, but I heard the same stories while adjudicating students outside my home town and most recently—in response to a my post on burnout—I’ve learned that the problem is international in scope.
 It seems that whenever several musicians or music teachers gather together, there will inevitably be a toxic one among them.

 Unhealthy people exist in every profession.
 The music business, however, seems to have a higher number than many other disciplines—perhaps because most of us are self-employed and as such answer only to our clients and ourselves.
 And because there’s no group governance of bad behavior, it can flourish for decades.
 Surviving and thriving in the arts requires us to not only identify toxic people, but to find strategies to interact with them when necessary.